-For the past 68 years, Israel’s children continue to return.
-With a mere 600,000 living in Israel in 1948, over 6 million Jewish people now inhabit the land.
+Israel’s children continue to return.
+With a mere 600,000 living in Israel in 1948, nearly 6.8 million Jewish people now inhabit the land. .
 Hosea prophesied,

 “They shall walk after the Lord.
 He will roar like a lion.
 When He roars, then His sons shall come trembling from the west; They shall come trembling like a bird from Egypt, like a dove from the land of Assyria.
 And I will let them dwell in their houses,” Says the Lord.
 (Hos.
 11:11).

-The rise of targeted anti-Semitic terrorism over the past two years triggered yet another surge in those making aliyah (a return) to the land of Israel.
-In 2015, more than 30,000 new immigrants arrived to settle in Israel from countries across the globe.
+The rise of targeted anti-Semitic terrorism over the past five years triggered yet another surge in Jewish people making aliyah (a return) to the Land of Israel.

 The Return Prophesied